-Name of School: •••

-Date of conversion to Academ ny status
+Name of School: Date of conversion to Academy status:

-to how the Academy will be treated for the purpose o t there are two options available with regard f how the Fund's Actuary assesses the London Borough of Ealing Pension Fund.
+Following conversion to Academy status, we understand that there are two options available with regard to how the Academy will be treated for the purpose of how the Fund's Actuary assesses the contributions the Academy will be required to pay into the London Borough of Ealing Pension Fund.
+These options are:

-A. treated as a stand-alone em ployer

-B. treated as pooled employer alongside Ealing Council
+- A. treated as a standalone employer - B. treated as pooled employer alongside Ealing Council

-We acknowledge the funding ris apply to the Academy, post con- atment and the treatment that we wish to
+We acknowledge the funding risks associated with each treatment and the treatment that we wish to apply to the Academy, post conversion is:

-A / B (please circle the preferre d choice)
+A / B (please circle the preferred choice)

-contribution rate by the Fund's A actuary although Ealing Counce funding treatment of aca sion at subsequent assessments of the ncil, as administering authority of the Fund, demies (alongside other admitted bodies). to be reconsidered.
+We understand that we cannot opt to reverse this decision at subsequent assessments of the contribution rate by the Fund's Actuary although Ealing Council, as administering authority of the Fund, reserves the right to consider the funding treatment of academies (alongside other admitted bodies).
+There may also be Regulatory requirements for the position to be reconsidered.

-Signed, on behalf ofschool) (name of
+Signed, on behalf of school) (name of

 NAME POSITION DATE

-sion of the above named sc e London Borough of Ealing Pension hool with regard to how its contribution
+• ndon Borough of Ealing Pension with regard to how its contribution

 Signature

 NAME POSITION DATE

-GLOSSARY
+SUPPLEMENT 5 -